MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 Snapshot entity sets with the `Snapshot` suffix are special because they're modeled as *daily snapshots*.
 You can use them to get a state of entities as they were at the end of each day in the past.
 For example, if you queried `WorkItemSnapshot` and filter to a single `WorkItemId`, you would get one record for each day since the work item was created.
 Loading directly all of this data would be expensive and most likely would exceed usage limits and be blocked.
 However, aggregations on these entities are both allowed and recommended.
 In fact, the snapshot entity sets were designed with aggregation scenarios in mind.

-For example, the query below gets the number of work items as by date to observe how it grew in January 2020.
+For example, the following query gets the number of work items as by date to observe how it grew in January 2020.

 > [!div class="tabbedCodeSnippets"]
 > ```OData